Moon viewing and celebrating autumn

 As the evenings darken we draw our attention to the moon.
 One such event in Japan is known as Tsukimi or Jugoya which is a moon viewing festival that dates back over a thousand years.

-This year it falls on October 1st to coincide with the sake new year.
+This year it falls on 29th of September.
 It is custom to drink sake at tsukimi and eat the foods of the season.
 Another food that is popular to eat is Dango.
 Round rice dumplings in the shape of the full moon.
 Piled into a pyramid shape they are made as offerings at this time.

 People may decorate their houses with susuki ススキ (pampas grass) .
 Pampas grass symbolises the coming of autumn and was once used to thatch roofs and feed animals.